pgpt-dev/MCP-Server-for-MAS-Developments/README.md

 - [License](#license)

-# PrivateGPT MCP Server
+# privateGPT MCP Server
-A Model Context Protocol (MCP) server implementation that allows you to use PrivateGPT as an agent for your preferred MCP client.
+A Model Context Protocol (MCP) server implementation that allows you to use privateGPT as an agent for your preferred MCP client.
-This enables seamless integration between PrivateGPT's powerful capabilities and any MCP-compatible application.
+This enables seamless integration between privateGPT's powerful capabilities and any MCP-compatible application.

 ## What is MCP?
 MCP is an open protocol that standardizes how applications provide context to LLMs.
 Think of MCP like a USB-C port for AI applications.
 Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.